 Catholic church St. Giles dates back to the turn of the 14th and 15th centuries.
 It was built on the site of an earlier temple of the twelfth century, confirmed by an record from 1326.
 The first known parish priest of Ptaknów was Daniel of Ptaknów, who was recorded as a witness in the act of 1408.
 In the fifteenth century, the parish was under the care of the heirs of the neighboring villages of Podole and Rosochy.
 The fortified character was given to the church by the wall, erected in the sixteenth century.
 After a fire from 1880, it was rebuilt and expanded in 1906-1910 with a neo-gothic porch.

-The church is a one-nave building, orientated, reinforced with buttresses.
-The temple covers the gable roof.
+The church is an aisleless building, orientated, reinforced with buttresses.
+It is covered by the gable roof.
 The chancel of the church is ended polygonally and covered with a rib vault.
 At the top of the front elevation, on the west side, is a stone shield with Grzymała coat of arms.

 Website diecezjasandomierska.pl,Ptkanów – Św.
 Idziego.